Gregorian, mahogany, plinth table, with a tilting, one-piece round top

 A Gregorian, mahogany, pedestal table with a tilting, one-piece round top featuring an original latch and a simple, rotating pedestal ending with three lowered legs with pads.
 This antique table has been restored and is ready to be placed in your home.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, creating, and designing classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.
+Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
+This period emphasized strong similarities and references to Roman and Greek ornamentation.

 Attributes / Details